 Safeguard Your Health

 Achieving and maintaining good oral health not only protects your teeth and gums but your systemic health and, therefore, your longevity.
 While good oral hygiene certainly begins at home, you need to see your dentist at least twice a year to have your teeth professionally cleaned and your mouth examined.
 When Jeffrey D. Clark, DDS, performs a regular checkup, it includes cancer screening, and dentists are often the first to notice the symptoms from oral cancers.
-Call Scottsdale Dental Excellence at 480 585 1853 with any questions you may have and to schedule your appointment.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 with any questions you may have and to schedule your appointment.